warehouse-13/cosmic/build-docs/docs/intro.md

 title: Liquid Metal RPi Homelab
 ---

+Take your Kubernetes homelab cluster to the next level with Liquid Metal MicroVMs.

 :::tip Info
 This rig was built quickly and under budget for a Kubernetes community days demo.
 I am sharing it so that other people can have fun with the experiment.